-There are generally various types of concrete block used in the construction of the structures such as houses, buildings, etc. that are manufactured in any required shape and size.
+There are various types of concrete blocks used in the construction of the structures such as houses, buildings, etc. that are manufactured in any required shape and size.

 The distinctive dimensions of concrete blocks are 39 cm x 19 cm x 30 cm or 20 cm or 10 cm or 2 inches, 4 inches, 6 inches, 8 inch, 10 inches and 12 inches.

-Concrete blocks are prepared with Cement, aggregate, water, the cement-aggregate ratio in concrete blocks is 1: 6 (60% high-quality aggregate and 40% coarse aggregate)
+Concrete blocks are prepared from cement, aggregate, water; the cement-aggregate ratio in concrete blocks is 1: 6 (60% high-quality aggregate and 40% coarse aggregate)

 Their minimum strength is about 3N / mm2.
 ASTM C- 90-91 specifies the compressive strength requirements of concrete masonry units.

-These blocks are manufactured using light-weight aggregates with a fixed design load that depend on on the nature of the member.
+These blocks are manufactured using lightweight aggregates with a fixed design load that depends on the nature of the member.

 Typically, concrete blocks include voids of ¼ its gross area and the strong space should not be lower than half of its space to attain its maximum allowable load capacity.

 The voids are often filled with mortar of light-weight aggregate materials.